gmac/schema-stitching-handbook/continuous-integration-testing/README.md

 ## Summary

-This example builds its test suite upon a strategic setup:
+This example builds a test suite around some organization strategies:

 1. Versioned copies of subservice schemas are available in the stitched gateway's repo.
 As discussed in [versioning schema releases](../versioning-schema-releases), there are numerous advantages to versioning published subservice schemas with the gateway application&mdash;among them being the ability to test subschemas and stitching code together.
 2. The `lib/schema_builder.js` code builds a stitched schema used by the production server _and the test suite_.
 In this example, subschema configs are built separately from the stitched schema; this allows tests to build subschema configs, adjust them for testing, and then build them into the stitched schema.